 - Higher high than previous high

 The MACD indicator indicates the correlation between the prices of two moving averages.
 It uses the 26, 12, and 9-day exponential moving averages to display relevant information on the chart.
 It is calculated by subtracting the short term exponential moving average from the long term moving average.
 Interestingly, traders interpret the MACD indicator in three different ways.
+The MACD indicator works good with a premium pin bar indicator.

 Traders use the crossover to enter a short trade when using the MACD.
 Whenever the MACD histogram falls below the main signal line, it signifies that the currency is on a bearish move.
 This triggers traders to go short on such particular currency pending when it changes.
 Alternatively, when the MACD histogram moves above the mainline, then it indicates a bullish signal.
 In this case, traders may find the best option to go long.